Generalized Frobenius Manifold Structures on the Orbit Spaces of Affine Weyl Groups I: Conclusions

-In the subsequent paper \cite{JLTZ-2}, we will explicitly construct the pencil generators for affine Weyl groups of types $A_\ell $, $B_\ell $, $C_\ell $ and $D_\ell $ together with an appropriately chosen weight $\omega$, and compute the corresponding generalized Frobenius manifold structures in detail.
+In the subsequent paper \cite{JLTZ-2}, we will explicitly construct the pencil generators for affine Weyl groups of types $A_\ell $, $B_\ell $, $C_\ell $ and $D_\ell $ together with appropriately chosen weights $\omega$, and compute the corresponding generalized Frobenius manifold structures in detail.
 For the case $(A_\ell, \omega_\ell)$, the generalized Frobenius manifold structure that we will present in \cite{JLTZ-2} coincides with the one constructed in \cite{Cao}, where this generalized Frobenius manifold structure is constructed in terms of a super-potential given by a Fourier polynomial.
 It is shown in \cite{Cao} that the bihamiltonian structure that is given by the associated flat pencil of metrics coincides with the dispersionless limit of the bihamiltonian structure of the q-deformed Gelfand-Dickey hierarchy \cite{Fr, Fr-R}.

-Finally, let us outline some potential directions for further research. \begin{enumerate}[i)] \item \textbf{General construction of pencil generators}: Can pencil generators be constructed for every affine Weyl group $W_a(R)$ and an arbitrary weight $\omega$?
+Finally, let us outline some potential directions for further research. \begin{enumerate}[i)] \item \textbf{General construction of pencil generators}: Can pencil generators be constructed for every affine Weyl group $W_a(R)$ and an arbitrarily chosen weight $\omega$?